forax/smartass/doc/guide.md

    instance, obviously polymorphism works (also named virtual call or late binding) but there is no mechanism for doing inheritance or mixins by default
-   (mostly because you can implement them yourself).
+   (mostly because you can implement something like that yourself).

    A class is defined by using the method named 'class' defined inside the class Script.
 By example, the following code creates